PhantomX/chinforpms/README.md

 * Study the licenses carefully.

-* _kernel_ config-local must be edited to change gcc optimizations.
+* _kernel_ kernel-local must be edited to change gcc optimizations.

 ## Requirements